wasedatime/wasedatime-web/README.md

 ### Create a new project (frontend) in WasedaTime

-1. Install 'create-single-spa'
+1. Install `create-single-spa`
 ```bash
 npm install --global create-single-spa
 ```

-2. Inside wasedatime-web folder, run npx create-single-spa --moduleType app-parcel, then answer questions displayed on the console.
+2. Inside wasedatime-web folder, run `npx create-single-spa --moduleType app-parcel` , then answer questions displayed on the console.

-3. A new app (let's say 'forum') is created.
-Move into the newly created folder 'forum' and run the following to install packages
+3. A new app (let's say `forum`) is created.
+Move into the newly created folder `forum` and run the following to install packages
 ```bash
 npm config set '@bit:registry' https://node.bit.dev
 npm ci
 ```

-4. Edit 'root/src/index.ejs'
+4. Edit `root/src/index.ejs`
 ```bash
 <% if (isLocal) { %>
 <script type="systemjs-importmap" defer>